 This post contains affiliate links.
 If you click on a link and make a purchase I earn a commission at no extra cost for you.

-You have the option to rid your dog of the parasite infestation either with natural products or synthetic chemical products.
-These are externally applied powders or shampoos that kill the parasites.
+To treat an infestation with ectoparasites, you need products that kill the parasites or drive them away.
+To rid your dog of ticks, fleas or mites, you can use either natural products or synthetic chemical products.
+The active ingredients are contained in externally applied powders or shampoos.
 Synthetic applications for an acute infestation are mostly highly effective but may have undesirable side effects in some cases.
 If you don’t want to expose your dog to strong synthetic insecticides, you can use natural products.

 Natural Methods for Controlling Tick in Dogs

 Many pet owners fear the potential unwanted side effect of chemical tick repellents.
 An all-natural spot-on repellent for dogs is a sensible choice if you don’t want to use strong chemicals.
 Such alternative repellents combine a number of natural essential oils that are harmless to dogs but have a repelling effect on bloodsucking bugs.

 A flea collar for your dog is great because it contains a repellent that works great with all types of insects including ticks.
 In fact, this is one of the best ways to ward off ticks using a steady technique.
 To prepare the collar remedy, you need to dilute three drops of cedar and lavender in three tablespoons of water.
 Place your collar into the mixture and then tie it on your dog’s neck.